These states have been hit the hardest by coronavirus. Here's what they're doing to fight the spread - KEYT | KCOY

 Washington state

 This is where the first US case and the first US death from coronavirus were reported.
-Now, Washington state now has more than 370 cases of coronavirus and at least 30 deaths.
+Now, Washington has more than 370 cases of coronavirus and at least 31 deaths.

 At least 11 nursing homes have been hit with the disease, including one linked to 19 deaths.